jayco12/jayco12/README.md

-👋 Hi, I'm Joseph Oduyebo (@jayco12)
+👋 Hi, I'm Joseph Oduyebo

 👀 Software Engineer | Innovator

 🌱 Flutter Developer | Robotics Enthusiast

 💬 Driven by problem-solving and creativity, I specialize in building impactful software solutions.

 💡 Passionate about bridging gaps in STEM, with a focus on racial equity.

 💻 Currently working on the GrindBuddy app, leveraging AI to enhance study collaborations.

-🔭 What I'm Working On
+🔭 What I'm Working On:

 GrindBuddy App: Connecting students with compatible study partners using AI.

 Flutter Projects: Building mobile apps with clean architecture and beautiful UI.
 🤝 Let's Collaborate On

-Educational Technology: Tools that enhance learning experiences.
+Augmented reality Technology: Tools that enhance virtual experiences.

 Robotics and AI: Projects that push the boundaries of innovation.

 📫 How to Reach Me

 Email: Oduyebojod@gmail.com

 LinkedIn: <a href="https://www.linkedin.com/in/joseph-oduyebo/">Connect with me</a>

 <!---